CLI install guide

 On Linux:

-bsdtar xvf DEVICE_NAME-factory-VERSION.zip
+bsdtar xvf DEVICE_NAME-install-VERSION.zip

 On macOS and Windows:

-tar xvf DEVICE_NAME-factory-VERSION.zip
+tar xvf DEVICE_NAME-install-VERSION.zip

 Move into the directory:

-cd DEVICE_NAME-factory-VERSION
+cd DEVICE_NAME-install-VERSION

 Flash the images with the flash-all script in the directory.